 3. Work Agreement.
-The supervisor or manager should document the Alternate Work Schedule by developing a work agreement that describes the Alternate Work Schedule, how the schedule may be changed, the duration of the agreement, and any other expectation with respect to performance of the employee’s work.
+The supervisor or manager should document the Alternate Work Schedule by developing a work agreement that describes the Alternate Work Schedule, how the schedule may be changed, the duration of the agreement, and any other expectations with respect to the performance of the employee’s work.
 The supervisor and employee should review the Alternate Work Schedule 90 days after starting and again on an annual basis for appropriateness and employee performance.

-An Alternate Work Schedule (whether supervisor or employee initiated) may be changed by a supervisor or terminated, with the approval of the dean or department or unit head, at any time with at least two weeks’ notice if:
+An Alternate Work Schedule (whether supervisor or employee-initiated) may be changed by a supervisor or terminated, with the approval of the dean or department or unit head, at any time with at least two weeks’ notice if: